X24hedgehog/BO-for-customer-querry/README.md

 ### **Dataset**

-The original dataset, customer_conversion_dataset.csv, is from a Kaggle challenge
+The original dataset, `customer_conversion_dataset.csv`, is from a Kaggle challenge

-I create a set of feedback based on positivity and negativity (feedback that AI agent can have access if they querry the customer), and add them to the original dataset to get customer.csv
+I create a set of feedback based on positivity and negativity (feedback that AI agent can have access if they querry the customer), and add them to the original dataset to get `customer.csv`

+For testing purpose, I create the `test_dataset.csv` as the sample space of the customers to be querried from, which include information of 5000 customers, and `train_small_customer.csv`, corresponding to the the case if the company has some training data, which allows me to train the GP model.

-TO conclude, the AI agent works with a dataset containing:
+To conclude, the AI agent works with a dataset containing:

 - **Customer Features**: Attributes such as age, location, interaction information (e.g., social media activity), and other demographic/behavioral details.
 - **Feedback and Conversion Status**: Observed **only after querying a customer** (offering a free trial).